 EXPLORE THIS STORY

-META AND YOUTUBE FOUND GUILTY OF ADDICTING MINORS: SILICON VALLEY'S BIG TOBACCO MOMENT
+META AND YOUTUBE FOUND LIABLE FOR MINOR ADDICTION: SILICON VALLEY'S BIG TOBACCO MOMENT

 AI-generated content — Analyses are produced by artificial intelligence from press articles.
 They may contain errors or biases.
 Learn more

-Accelerating debate between Japanese regulatory caution and statistical urgency — 6% pathological use among youth
+Accelerating debate between Japanese regulatory caution and statistical urgency—6% pathological use among youth

 Dominant angle identified — does not reflect unanimity of this country’s media

-Excessive caution masking urgency of the situation (characteristic euphemism)
+Excessive caution masking situation urgency (characteristic euphemism)

 Discover how another country covers this same story.